amscanne/hibera-build/README.md

 Groups
 ------
 ```
-    client := NewHiberaClient(addrs, 0)
+    client := NewHiberaClient(addrs, auth, 0, "")

     // Joining a group (fires an event).
-    // NOTE: By default, the member name used will be the address of the
+    // NOTE: By default, the member data used will be the address of the
     // client socket received on the server end.
 This can be overriden by
-    // providing a name in the join call below.
+    // providing data in the join call below.
 You can actually join multiple
-    // times by providing different names.
+    // times by providing different data.
-    //   POST /sync/{key}?name={name}&limit={limit}&timeout={timeout}
+    //   POST /sync/{key}?data={data}&limit={limit}&timeout={timeout}
     //
-    // name -- Use the empty string to use the default name.
+    // data -- Use the empty string to use the default data.
     // limit -- For a pure group, you should use 0.
     // timeout -- Not used if limit is 0.
-    index, rev, err := client.SyncJoin(group, name, 0, 0)
+    index, rev, err := client.SyncJoin(group, data, 0, 0)

     // Leaving a group (fires an event).
-    //   DELETE /sync/{key}?name={name}
+    //   DELETE /sync/{key}?data={data}
     //
-    // name -- Use the empty string to use the default name.
+    // data -- Use the empty string to use the default data.
-    rev, err = client.SyncLeave(group, name)
+    rev, err = client.SyncLeave(group, data)

     // List the members of the group.
     // NOTE: Members returned have a strict ordering (the first member is
     // the leader).
 You can easily implement a service that needs N leaders
     // by selecting the first N members of the group, which will be stable.
-    // Also, you own index for {name} will be returned via the index.
+    // Also, you own index for {data} will be returned via the index.
     // with a prefix of '*'.
-    //   GET /sync/{key}/?name={name}&limit={name}
+    //   GET /sync/{key}/?data={data}&limit={limit}
     //
-    // name -- The name to use for the index.
+    // data -- The data to use for the index.
     // limit -- Use 0 to specify no limit.
-    index, members, rev, err := client.SyncMembers(group, name, limit)
+    index, members, rev, err := client.SyncMembers(group, data, limit)

     // Wait for group members to change.
     //   GET /event/{key}?rev={rev}&timeout={timeout}